ksu-cs-textbooks/cis527/content/3-core-networking-services/13-http.md

 Since HTTP is a text-based protocol, it defines a set of commands and responses to make it easy for the system to understand each packet.
 The two most common HTTP commands are `GET` and `POST`. `GET` is used to request a webpage from a server, and `POST` is used to submit information back to the server, usually as part of a form on the website.
 Other commands are defined, but they are generally not used very often.

 When the server responds to a command from a client, it sends along a numerical status code for the response.
 Some of the common status codes are listed here.
-For example, `200` means that the request was accepted properly, whereas `404` indicates that the requested resource was not fond on the server.
+For example, `200` means that the request was accepted properly, whereas `404` indicates that the requested resource was not found on the server.
 You've probably seen some of these error codes in your web browser from time to time.

 As I mentioned earlier, HTTP is a text-based protocol.
 That means, if you are able to type quickly enough, you can use a text-based program such as Telnet to actually send queries directly to a web server.
 This image shows an HTTP request and response sent using Telnet to the main Wikipedia server.